mlrun/mlrun/docs/genai/deployment/gpu_utilization.md

 (gpu-utilization)=
-# GPU Utilization
+# GPU utilization

-GenAI models require GPU in order to run and they are usually large and thus require a lot of memory to run.
+Gen AI models require GPUs in order to run.
+And since they are usually large, they require a lot of memory to run.
 However, GPU memory is limited and can be a bottleneck for running large models.
-In this section, we will discuss techniques to improve GPU utilization during inference and how to optimize it.
+This section discusses techniques to improve GPU utilization during inference and how to optimize it.
 The list here provides some important considerations, but this is not an exhaustive list.

-## Optimization Techniques
+## Optimization techniques

 ### Reduce model size